-So, here, we will discuss everything about different types of teeth.
-Once you know the function of all kinds of teeth, you will know how to keep them healthy.
+So, here, we will discuss everything about different teeth type.
+Once you know the function of all how many teeth do you have, you will know how to keep them healthy.

 Development of different types of teeth

-All types of teeth have a different shape and play a different role as they all have different functions of teeth.
+All types of teeth have a different shape and how many teeth do you have to play a different role as they all have different functions of teeth.

 Eight teeth in the front of your mouth which organize like four on top and four on base are call incisors which use to take bites of food.
 Incisors are typically the primary teeth to emit — at around a half year for your child’s teeth, and between ages 6 and 8 for your adult set.

 Midline two incisors known as central incisors.other two adjacent teeth which is next to central incisors as the lateral incisors.
-This teeth has single root with sharp incisal edge.
+These teeth has a single root with a sharp incisal edge.

-There are four canines in the oral cavity. equally divided in maxillary arch and mandibular area which are behind t to the lateral incisors.
+There are four canines in the oral cavity. equally divided between the maxillary arch and the mandibular area which are behind t to the lateral incisors.
 Their fundamental capacity is to tear food.
-It characteristic is single & pointed cusp with single root.
-This teeth are very longest compare to all other tooth.
+Its characteristic is single & pointed cusp with a single root.
+These teeth are very longest compare to all other teeth.
 They additionally serve to form the corners of the mouth.

 Your four canines (teeth) are the following kind of teeth to create.
 These are your sharpest teeth and are utilized for ripping and destroying food.
 Primary canines, for the most part, show up somewhere in the range of 16 and 20 months, with the upper canines coming in only in front of the lower canines.
 In permanent teeth, the order is reversed, with lower canines emitting around age 9 and the uppers landing between ages 11 and 12.